 It is on this year!
 We all know that Santa has a workshop in the North Pole.
 Well, the Three Kings have their factory and warehouse right here at Fabra i Coats.
 See the workers prepare the gifts to be delivered on the Twelfth Night.
 From the outside, three floors will be decorated with colorful lights.
 And you can see the presents move across a conveyor belt, ready to be shipped and delivered come the Eve of Three Kings’ Day.
 It’s free, and prior registration is required.

 Now someone help me explain.
 “Mommy, why does my toy say ‘Made in China’?”.

-10. See a living Nativity scene, join the workshops, or visit Santa or the Three Kings at Poble Espanyol.
+10. See a living Nativity scene or visit Santa or the Three Kings at Poble Espanyol.

 If you’ve never been to Poble Espanyol, you’ll love seeing a small world of the villages of Spain.
 But for Christmas, they’ve got events throughout the holiday season.

-It also has a living Nativity scene.
+Poble Espanyol gives kids a fun time with the caga tió, a Christmas market, swing dancing, music, and Santa’s house.
+It also has a pessebre vivent, or a living Nativity scene.
 Real people dress up in character as Joseph, Mary, Jesus, and the usual cast of the three Kings, shepherds, and even goats and donkeys.
 And it’s all set in a realistic agrarian backdrop, stable and blocks of hay included.
-Check out the 5-day festivities here.

-At this highly anticipated event, the Three Kings and their entourage will arrive on January 5 at 4:30pm at the Moll de La Fusta.
-They’ll get on a large, elaborate float and wave to the crowds of excited children.
-Before them, we’re greeted by hundreds of assistants, magical creatures, and everyday citizens who’ve signed up to join in the festivities.
+At this highly anticipated event, the Three Kings and their entourage usually parade on a large, elaborate float and wave to the crowds of excited children.
+In the floats before them, we’re greeted by hundreds of beautifully costumed characters, magical creatures, dancing and singing their way through the streets of Barcelona.

 Think you’ll be doing any of these activities in Barcelona?
 Have you been to Barcelona during Christmas?